 You will hear “S keu”, or “S kil”, “S Kèl” when followed by “il(s)” or “elle(s)”

-There are also many, many glidings with object pronouns: le and la totally disappears, lui glides.
-Here again, I wrote an article about the modern glided pronunciation of the French object pronouns le, la, les, lui, leur (this article comes with audio).
+I let you follow the link to an article about the modern glided pronunciation of the French object pronouns le, la, les, lui, leur (this article comes with audio).

 Je le lui dis = shuidi

 The modern pronunciation of French politeness expressions will probably surprise you.

 - Il n’y a pas de quoi – yapad koi

 6 – Do You Need to Speak Modern French?